Skip to content

 1500 Mbps - 1000 Mbps

-This ultra-high-speed gigabit internet range suits households with heavy internet usage and multiple remote workers with connected devices.
+This ultra-high-speed Gigabit internet range suits households with heavy internet usage and multiple remote workers with connected devices.
 Consider this speed range if you have a large family handling data-intensive online activities simultaneously.

-For example, in a household with six members working remotely, a gigabit speed connection provides sufficient speeds and bandwidth to facilitate tasks such as:
+For example, in a household with six members working remotely, a Gigabit speed connection provides sufficient speeds and bandwidth to facilitate tasks such as:

 • User A, B, C and D on separate video conferences: 100 Mbps per hour.